-To create and add the Bunker RVG to an RDS that consists of only the Primary RVG vxrds -g vvrdg addBunker vvrrvg VVRPRI VVRBunker where, vvrrvg is the RVG name; vvRPRI is the Primary name; vvRBunker is the Bunker node name.
+To create and add the Bunker RVG to an RDS that consists of only the Primary RVG where, vvrrvq is the RVG name; vvrprI is the Primary name; vvrbunker is the Bunker node name.

-- 1 On the Bunker node VVRBunker, create a new disk group, vvrdg, containing the volume, rep log vol intended to be used as the Replicator Log. - 2 On the Primary node VVRPRI, create and add the Bunker using the command:
+- On the Bunker node VVRBunker, create a new disk group, vvrdq, containing the volume, rep log vol intended to be used as the Replicator Log. - 2 On the Primary node VVRPRI, create and add the Bunker using the command: